iamrainyday/huiqihu.github.io/index.md

 #### Projects

-* Shared-cache: A high-performance distributed with RDMA and NVM
+* Shared-cache: A high-performance distributed cache with RDMA and NVM.
+Shared-cache uses NVM and RDMA to provides a global cache layer between computation and storage.
+As RDMA for remote access is more efficient than The key idea is to replace or assist local cache

+* Cedar: a scalable RDBMS built on distributed LSM-structure.
+The system has many successfull application in industry companies.
+Our paper:

 ### Support or Contact